-Considering the significance of the amount, the high complexity of estimation processes and the high degree of professional judgement, as well as the process of fine-tuning and refinement of criteria and models adopted, we considered valuation of performing loans as a key audit matter.
+Considering the significance of the amount, the high complexity of estimation processes and the high degree of professional judgement, as well as the process of fine-tuning and refinement of criteria and models adopted, we considered valuation of performing loans as a key audit matter. criteria and models in use, as well as to criteria for determining "post model adjustments/management overlays" applied and their reasonableness;

-- understanding and assessment of the appropriateness of policies, procedures and models used for determining SICR, Staging and ECL.
-Special attention was paid to methodological changes introduced during the year to criteria and models, as well as to criteria applied for determining "post model adjustments/management overlays" applied; - understanding and review of the methods used to define the key estimation parameters for models used to determine the ECL and assessment of the updates and refinements introduced during the year.
-In particular, we assessed the reasonableness of expected macroeconomic scenarios assumed, also by checking their consistency with external sources.
-Furthermore, for offbalance sheet exposures, we performed specific procedures aimed at verifying the appropriate application of credit conversion factors; - assessment of the correct application of the defined criteria, of the completeness and accuracy of the data used for the ECL calculation, as well as of any processing performed outside the IT systems; - assessment of the reasonableness of loans valuation through independent estimates; - comparative and trend analysis on the volumes of loans to customers and on related coverage ratios, also by comparing data of previous years and information related to the main comparable operators; - review of sensitivity analyses of ECL to the macroeconomic scenarios that condition risk parameters of the models used, also taking into consideration subsequent events, including those attributable to the war between Russia and Ukraine;

-• check of the completeness and adequacy of financial statements disclosures in accordance with International Financial Reporting Standards, the applicable regulatory framework and the communications and recommendations issued by the Supervisory Authorities.
+- understanding and review of the methods used to define the key estimation parameters for models used to determine the ECL and assessment of the updates and refinements introduced during the year.
+In particular, we assessed the reasonableness of expected macroeconomic scenarios assumed, also by checking their consistency with external sources, as well as their probabilities weighting, also in the light of the uncertainties arising from the current reference context.
+Furthermore, for off-balance sheet exposures, we performed specific procedures aimed at verifying the appropriate application of credit conversion factors; - assessment of the correct application of the defined criteria, of the completeness and accuracy of the data used for the ECL calculation, as well as of any processing performed outside the IT systems; - assessment of the reasonableness of loans valuation through independent estimates; - comparative and trend analysis on the volumes of loans to customers and on related coverage ratios, also by comparing data of previous years and information related to the main market peers; - review of sensitivity analyses of ECL to the macroeconomic scenarios that condition risk parameters of the models used; - testing of the completeness and adequacy of financial statements disclosures in accordance with International Financial Reporting Standards, the applicable regulatory framework and the communications and recommendations issued by the Supervisory Authorities.